 2015 Clos de Marquis - blueberry compote, sappy with fine acidity, which perfectly links all elements in this wine, focused perfectly on ripe fruit and tannin.
 93p.

-2015 Le Petit Lion - very concentrated, tight and dense, velvety texture, long aftertaste.
+2015 Le Petit Lion - very concentrated, tight, dense, velvety texture, long aftertaste.
 Fine second wine.
 91-92p.

 2015 Leoville Las Cases - 85% Cabernet Sauvignon, 6% Merlot and 9% Cabernet Franc.
-Another monster wine here, a fabulous nose of dark berries, extremely concentrated, deep and long on the palate, remarkable acidity, sophisticated and with a mega, mega long finish.
+Another monster wine here, a fabulous nose of dark berries, extremely concentrated, deep and long on the palate, remarkable acidity, sophisticated, and with a mega, mega long finish.
 Bull's eye!
 97-98p.

 2012 Potensac - well-defined, fruity and tasty, very accessible, good length.
 87p.

-2012 Clos de Marquis - spicy fruit, meaty, complex and long, tastes well, quite forward, great to enjoy now.
+2012 Clos de Marquis - spicy fruit, meaty, complex, and long, tastes well, quite forward, great to enjoy now.
 90p.

-2012 Leoville Las Cases - very impressive for the vintage, precise, great complexity and richness, and sublime finish.
+2012 Leoville Las Cases - impressive for the vintage, precise, great complexity and richness, and sublime finish.
 94p.

 Lascombes